plasmo-dev/Plasmo.jl/docs/src/documentation/modelgraph.md

 ## Adding LinkConstraints

-`LinkConstraint`s are linear constraints that couple variables across different `ModelNode`s.
+`LinkConstraint`s are linear constraints that couple variables across different `OptiNode`s.
 The simplest way to add `LinkConstraint`s is to use the `@linkconstraint` macro.
 This macro accepts the same input as a JuMP `@constraint` macro and creates linear constraints over multiple nodes within the same graph.

 ```julia